AgoraIO-Community/MoonLight/README.md

 ## What is MoonLight？

 MoonLight is a performance test kit for iOS/macOS app which can be integrated into your app to implement performance data captured easily.
-MoonLight can provide App CPU, System CPU, App Memory, System GPU and GPU info accuratly.
+MoonLight can provide App CPU, System CPU, App Memory, System GPU ,GPU info, iOS FPS and ANR accuratly.

 ## Why named it as MoonLight?